Header Image

 • respiratory acidosis

-• prolonged duration of action due to low (alkalized) urine acidity (high pH value), e.g. due to
+• prolonged duration of action due to low (alkalized) urine acidity (high pH value)38, e.g. through (see below for a detailed list)

 • Sodium hydrogen carbonate